Aims of the Curriculum

 In addition, time is allocated over the school year to specific events like Harmony Week, Black History Month, Health & Sports Week, class assemblies and school productions when pupils experience a wealth of timetabled arts experiences.

 Within art there is access to a wide range of resources.
 These include ICT, specialist materials and equipment for class use.
 We have lovely school grounds which we use for art.
-Over the past few years we have worked with Karen Babayan (artist and parent) to produce a KS2 mural also Glynis Dixon, (teaching assistant and specialist art teacher) to create a KS1 mural.
-Both works of art are on permanent display.
+Last year we worked with Hyde Park Source, a local community group to build a permanent mural on the walls outside Key Stage 1 and Key Stage 2.

 In KS1 children’s awareness of linguistic and cultural diversity is heightened by activities such as taking the register in other languages and participating in whole school concerts with songs and stories from around the world.